Inside: Sharing our daily toddler schedule with 2 toddlers (1yo and 3yo) at home.

 - I need to have adult conversations with my friends.

 We go to parks, playgrounds, library, museums, grocery stores, Ikea, meet our friends for playdates, bike/scoot around our neighborhood or simply play in our backyard.
 On Monday, Wednesday and Friday morning, my 3yo will be in preschool in the morning.
-Little sister and I will hang out outside then pick up big brother at 12 noon and make our way home.
+Little sister and I will hang out outside, pick up big brother at 12 noon and make our way home.

 When the kids are home, they are usually pretty hungry.
 I have to keep lunch prep simple and quick (think leftovers, freezer meals, sandwiches etc).
 After lunch, I clear the lunch dishes right away.